 A First Level Complaint Review Committee will investigate the allegations in your Complaint.
 If the Committee relies on or considers any new or additional evidence in reviewing your Complaint or develops a new or additional rationale in denying your claim, it will provide that information to you free of charge.
 The Committee will also give you reasonable opportunity to respond before issuing a decision.
-The Committee will notify you of its decision in writing within 30 days of receipt of your Complaint.
+The Committee will notify you of its decision in writing within 30 days of receipt of your Complaint (or 15 days for a pre-service coverage denial).
 The notification letter will explain the Committee's decision and describe the process by which you may request a Second Level review of the decision.